-The CIMIL team is currently composed by 9 members: 1 faculty, 2 post-docs, and 6 PhD students.
+The CIMIL team is currently composed by 8 members: 1 faculty, 3 post-docs, and 3 PhD students, and 1 honorary member.

 Faculty